bparanj/crystal/electronics/book/forward-voltage.md

 3. **Vibration**: Resonance amplifies vibrations or oscillations in a system.
 At resonance, even small external forces can cause large vibrations or movements in mechanical and electronic systems.

 In summary, resonance is a key concept in physics and engineering that represents the interaction of energy, frequency, and vibration, leading to amplified effects at a specific frequency.

+No, voltage and forward voltage are not the same.
+Here's the distinction:

+1. Voltage (in general):
+- A measure of electrical potential difference between two points
+- Can refer to any voltage source (like batteries, power supplies)
+- Measured in volts (V)

+2. Forward Voltage (specific to diodes/LEDs):
+- The minimum voltage required for current to flow through a diode/LED
+- A fixed characteristic of the specific diode/LED
+- Varies by type:
+  * Red LED: ~1.8-2.2V
+  * Green LED: ~2.0-2.2V
+  * Blue LED: ~2.7-3.3V
+  * White LED: ~3.0-3.4V

+Example:
+If you have a 9V battery (voltage source) and a red LED (forward voltage 2V):
+- The battery voltage is 9V
+- The LED's forward voltage is 2V
+- The difference (7V) must be managed by a resistor to prevent LED damage

+Think of forward voltage as a threshold that must be met before the LED will conduct electricity, while voltage is the overall electrical pressure in the circuit.